-You can share everything you are comfortable with, as long it is age-appropriate for the child you sponsor and accounts for cultural differences as best as you can
+You can share anything you are comfortable with, as long as it is age-appropriate for the child you sponsor and accounts for cultural differences as best as you can

-You could write about your own children, parents, extended family members and friends.
-You could tell stories about them and let your sponsored child why you’re thankful for them.
+You could write to your sponsored child about your own children, parents, extended family members and friends.
+You could share stories about them and tell your sponsored child why you’re thankful for them.

 Let’s be honest—pets are practically family!
 You could share pictures of your pets, write about things they like to do (like going to the park or playing fetch), and include your favourite memories of having your pet as part of your household.
 Whether you have a dog, cat, chicken or goat, let your sponsored child know!
 You could even tell your sponsored child those funny stories about what mischief your pet has been into (we’ve all been there!).

 Your Favourite Things